Jun Hong Lu: Honours and awards

 On 31 March 2014, Lu was awarded honorary visiting professor by the University of Siena, Italy.
 The visiting professorship is under the Master Program in Global Governance and Cultural Diplomacy of the University of Siena.

 In September 2015, Lu was invited to attend the United Nations High-Level Forum on the Culture of Peace as a panelist.
 The forum features Arun Manilal Gandhi, the fifth grandson of Mahatma Gandhi, as a keynote speaker.

 In March 2017, Lu was invited to meet with Sri Lanka's President Maithripala Sirisena.

 Lu was invited to attend the International Vesak Day Festival at UNESCO as a keynote speaker in both 2018 and 2019.

 Controversy

-Accusations of self-profit

-Based on reports, since Lu's practice mainly consisted of reciting mantras centric to Guan Yin, he encouraged students to keep track of their counts on sheets of paper, colloquially known as a "little house" for its shape.
-Lu claimed that the burning of the "little house" could help his followers to eliminate disasters on them and change their lives.
-Lu also claimed that the little house can be photocopied for free.
-However, according to the report, majority of Lu's followers believed that the "little house" printed by Lu was more effective and they chose to purchase from Lu's organisation.
-In addition, Lu told his followers getting close to him will be able to gain more benefits.
-Followers who wanted to get close to Lu would serve as an apprentice to join Lu's organization.
-Lu would collect at least $10,000 for apprenticeship entry fee.
-Lu also gained profit through selling radio devices and accepting large number of donations from his followers, which resulted in many families facing financial difficulties.